Our Attorneys Can Hold a Ski Resort Liable for Negligence

 - Failure to notify skiers and snowboarders that a slope or trail is under maintenance.

 The statute of limitations under the Ski Safety Act is two years.
 This is the same statute of limitations that applies to most other types of personal injury claims in Colorado.

 Ski Area Neglect vs. Inherent Dangers and Risks of Skiing

 While the Ski Safety Act establishes important rights for skiers and snowboarders, it also states that “no skier may make any claim against or recover from any ski area operator for injury resulting from any of the inherent dangers and risks of skiing.”
 In ski area neglect cases, the ski areas’ defense lawyers routinely rely on this “inherent dangers” clause as a defense to liability.
 When is an injury the result of ski area neglect, and when is it the result of the inherent dangers of the activity?
 Answering this question requires a thorough investigation and careful analysis by an experienced ski accident or premises liability attorney.

 If you were injured in a skiing accident that you believe may have been the result of ski area neglect, it is important that you seek legal representation as soon as possible.
 It may be necessary to investigate quickly before the ski area remedies the issue and critical evidence disappears.
 Our offices are open 24/7; and, if necessary, our legal team can take immediate action in order to protect your legal rights.

-Contact the Personal Injury Lawyers at Levine Law for a Free Consultation
+Contact the Denver Ski Resort Negligence Lawyer at Levine Law for a Free Consultation

 For more information about filing a claim for ski area neglect, please contact us to schedule a free, no-obligation consultation.
 To speak with one of our experienced Denver accident lawyers in confidence, call 303-333-8000 or get in touch online now.